Enpass Review 2025: Great for Offline Storage

 Free version Yes

-Number of users 1 to 6
+Number of users 1 - 6

 Compatibility Windows, macOS, Linux, Android, iOS